info-201a-sp20/final-project-aviraj2507/README.md

 * What questions (from above) can be answered using the data in this dataset?

   Currently, we can group student SAT and ACT averages based on the city they’re from.
 This could potentially tell us which cities had the highest or lowest test scores and compare this with income averages in the IRS data set.
-Something we may consider is the amount of students enrolled in a particular school and its proportion to the  density of the population within cities.
-The data can also potentially be skewed by outliers that will shift the mean.
+We can also be able to visualize how scores have changed over time.
+Something we must consider is the amount of students enrolled in a particular school and its proportion to the density of the population within cities.
+The SAT and ACT scores data is also at risk of being skewed by outliers that will shift the mean.